Cintamani: Buddhism

 In Buddhism, the wish fulfilling jewel (Skt. ', ', ') is an important mythic symbol indicating a magical jewel that manifests one's wishes, including the curing of disease, purification of water, granting clothing, food, treasure etc. It is a common symbol for the teachings and qualities of the Buddha.

 One of the manifestation of Avalokitesvara is named Cintāmaṇicakra and holds a Cintāmaṇi.

 In Tibetan Buddhism the Cintāmaṇi is said to be one of four relics that came in a chest that fell from the sky (many terma fell from the sky in caskets) during the reign of king Lha Thothori Nyantsen of Tibet.
 Though the king did not understand the purpose of the objects, he kept them in a position of reverence.
-Several years later, two mysterious strangers appeared at the court of the king, explaining the four relics, which included the Buddha's bowl (possibly a Singing Bowl) and a mani stone with the Om Mani Padme Hum mantra inscribed on it.
+Several years later, two mysterious strangers appeared at the court of the king, explaining the four relics, which included the Buddha's bowl and a mani stone with the Om Mani Padme Hum mantra inscribed on it.
 These few objects were the bringers of the Dharma to Tibet.

 Perennialism

-René Guénon considered the Cintamani to be the equivalent of the philosopher's stone.
+René Guénon considered the Cintāmaṇi to be the equivalent of the philosopher's stone.